Putin tests new missile to frighten Europe

 But Ukrainian president Petro Poroshenko declared the end of the martial law on Wednesday.

-"Today, right now, at 2:00PM, the martial law ends ... "based on analysis of all the components of the security situation in the country", he said on TV.
+"Today, right now, at 2:00PM, the martial law ends ... based on analysis of all the components of the security situation in the country", he said on TV.

-A leading military analyst, Michael Kofman, from the Woodrow Wilson International Center, a think tank in Washington, also debunked the idea of a new Russian invasion in his blog the same day.
+A leading military analyst, Michael Kofman, from the Woodrow Wilson International Centre, a think tank in Washington, also debunked the idea of a new Russian invasion in his blog the same day.

 He said the most likely next incident in the Ukraine conflict was "an artillery duel - exchanges of indirect fire that typically escalate in January/February" on the contact line in east Ukraine.